Celeste231055/final-submission-t3/README.md

 * Pexels for photos
 * [Bootstrap Icons](https://cdn.jsdelivr.net/npm/bootstrap-icons@1.10.5/font/bootstrap-icons.css)
 * [Google Fonts](https://fonts.googleapis.com/css2?family=Lora:wght@500&family=Montserrat:ital,wght@0,400;1,500&display=swap)
-#### Thanks to my sister Loraynne and friend Tarryn for all the emotional support.
+#### Thanks to my sister, Loraynne, and friend, Tarryn, for all their support.
+I would also like to thank my lecturers and doctor google.